-The world’s biggest coffeehouse company spent the fall on reviewing its corporate team, starting from senior vice president and vice president level under the pressure to accelerate sales growth.
+The expected changes in regard to layoffs were announced earlier this fall.
+The world’s biggest coffeehouse company spent the fall on reviewing its corporate team, starting from senior vice president and vice president level.
+Both of these levels are under heavy pressure to accelerate sales growth.

-The company did not provide specific details, but an unspecified number of senior executives were laid off in September.
+Most expected retail store level employees to keep their jobs.
+Most of the layoffs were expected for the company’s Sodo headquarters.
+The company did not provide specific details, but it laid off an unspecified number of senior executives in September.

-One laid-off employee, who preferred to remain anonymous, said she was given an hour to turn in company equipment and leave the building.
-This practice was in sharp contrast with the earliest layoffs when employees were given more advanced notice.
+The wave of unexpected changes by the biggest coffee chain company surprised employees.
+One employee, who asked to remain anonymous, said she had an hour to turn in company equipment and leave the building.
+This practice was in sharp contrast with the earliest layoffs, when employees received more advanced notice.